westplainsdev/quotes-on-demand-python/api/README.md

 This is a simple Python / Flask powered API for web development purposes.

 This application is CORS enabled, so all endpoints are open to public consumption.
-There is no security on the endponts.
+There is no security on the endpoints.

 The quotes api itself does support proper HTTP verb endpoints.
 You should be able to do the following actions: